vsantjr/IDeepS/README.md

 The main goal of the repository is to provide directives/suggestions on how you can perform the setup and run deep learning (DL) applications in the SDumont supercomputer.
 We mainly consider the DL framework [PyTorch](https://pytorch.org/) to run the DL code but there are some remarks to use the library [TensorFlow](https://www.tensorflow.org/).
 The suggestions below are based on a Standard-type project which is the category of project IDeepS belongs.

-Researchers, professors and post-graduate students from the following organisations are involved in the project: *Instituto Nacional de Pesquisas Espaciais* [(INPE)](https://www.gov.br/inpe/pt-br), *Instituto de Estudos Avançados* [(IEAv)](https://ieav.dcta.mil.br/), *Universidade Federal de São Paulo - Campus São José dos Campos* [(UNIFESP)](https://www.unifesp.br/campus/sjc/), *Instituto Tecnológico de Aeronáutica* [(ITA)](http://www.ita.br/), and *Universidade Federal de São Carlos - Campus Sorocaba* [UFSCar](https://www.sorocaba.ufscar.br/).
+Researchers, professors and post-graduate students from the following organisations are involved in the project: *Instituto Nacional de Pesquisas Espaciais* [(INPE)](https://www.gov.br/inpe/pt-br), *Instituto de Estudos Avançados* [(IEAv)](https://ieav.dcta.mil.br/), *Universidade Federal de São Paulo - Campus São José dos Campos* [(UNIFESP)](https://www.unifesp.br/campus/sjc/), *Instituto Tecnológico de Aeronáutica* [(ITA)](http://www.ita.br/), and *Universidade Federal de São Carlos - Campus Sorocaba* [(UFSCar)](https://www.sorocaba.ufscar.br/).

 ## Overview of the SDumont Supercomputer

 The SDumont supercomputer has an installed processing capacity of 5.1 Petaflop/s presenting a hybrid configuration of computational nodes, in terms of the available parallel processing architecture.
 Currently, SDumont has a total of 36,472 CPU cores distributed across 1,134 computing nodes, most of which are made up exclusively of CPUs with a multi-core architecture.
 There is, however, a significant amount of additional nodes that, in addition to the same multi-core CPUs, contain device types with the so-called many-core architecture: GPU and MIC.
+More detailed information about the SDumont supercomputer can be seen [here](https://sdumont.lncc.br/support_manual.php?pg=support#5).

-There are several [node configurations](https://sdumont.lncc.br/machine.php?pg=machine#) but here we show only the nodes the IDeepS project uses:
+There are several node configurations but here we show only the nodes the IDeepS project uses:

 - **B715**.
 198 B715 computing nodes (thin node) where each node has 2 x Intel Xeon E5-2695v2 Ivy Bridge CPU, 2 x NVIDIA K40 GPUs, and 64 GB of RAM;
 - **AI**.
 1 artificial intelligence (AI) node with 2 x Intel Xeon Skylake Gold 6148, 8 x NVIDIA Tesla V100 GPUs with NVLink, and 384 GB of RAM;